 A year of positive changes for CultureMix with new partnerships, an independent record label, a growing team of music teaching specialists, and a move for RASPO.

 2019 heralded a raft of changes for CultureMix.
-The second year as an Arts Council England National Portfolio Organisation (ACE NPO) continues to advocate CultureMix as a credible arts company that helps young talent to realise their dreams as music and culture professionals.
+The second year as an Arts Council England National Portfolio Organisation (ACE NPO) continues to advocate CultureMix as a credible arts company helping young talent to realise their dreams as music and culture professionals.

 CultureMix Records launches as a new label set up to support emerging talent.
-With rising reggae artist Jnr Watson as the label’s first signing he records an album’s worth of his original material supported by music producer Don ‘Donstrumental’ Chandler and engineer James ‘Jaime’ Zugasti – both Grammy award winners.
+With rising reggae artist Jnr Watson as the label’s first signing he records an album’s worth of his original material supported by the crack shot Grammy award winning team in music producer Don ‘Donstrumental’ Chandler and engineer James ‘Jaime’ Zugasti.

 The recordings took place at BBMC Studios (aka Theorem Music Village), the historic UK hub attracting reggae artists from around the world.
 An Elephant Room Films music video accompanying the first single ‘Soothe My Soul’ is due for release in early 2020.